benjcape/sigs/README.md

 > CAYA - Come As You Are

+First and foremost, welcome to the house!
+I cannot wait to meet you all more formally, but for now, as tech companies are going remote, so are we!

 This might not be your normal sig venue, but don't think any less of it, you know what happens if you do.

 ## Requirements